SoftwareAG/c8y-docs/src/render/guides/users-guide/enterprise-edition/customization.html.md

 ### <a name="configuration"></a>Configuration

 **Info**: For information on the general settings in the **Customization** tab refer to [Changing Settings > Configuration settings](/guides/users-guide/administration/#config-platform) in the Administration section.
-Here, only the features will be explained which are exclusively available for the management tenant.
+Here, only the features will be explained which are exclusively available for management tenants.

 #### Applications